lmb/vimto/README.md

 All available options and their values are in [testdata/default.toml](./testdata/default.toml).

+## Container directory format

+The container or directory must contain a file `/boot/vmlinuz` which is used to boot the VM.

+Other files and directories in the container are merged with the host filesystem using an overlayfs mount inside the VM.

+### Error: directory /lib: shadows symlink on host

+This error is generated if the image contains a directory that would shadow important directories in the host:

+* /lib
+* /lib64
+* /bin
+* /sbin

+This happens when running on distributions that have completed a /usr merge.
+In this case these directories are symlinks on the host.
+Overlaying a directory from the image will make the symlink disappear.

+To work around the issue, place files in `/usr/lib`, ... and include your own `/lib -> /usr/lib` symlink in the image.

 ## Requirements

 * A recent version of `qemu` (8.1.3 is known to work)